Assam NRC: Strong action being mulled for irregularities

 Calls made to the Kamrup Deputy Commissioner remained unanswered.

-From August 3 afternoon, notices for reverification were served across the south of Kamrup district to about 33,000 people, asking them to appear within 48 hours in NRC Seva Kendras (NSKs), almost 400-500 km away from their place of residence, in several upper Assam districts.
+From August 3 afternoon, notices for re-verification were served across the south of Kamrup district to about 33,000 people, asking them to appear within 48 hours in NRC Seva Kendras (NSKs), almost 400-500 km away from their place of residence, in several upper Assam districts.

 The sources said that as NRC process is time-bound and the final document has to be published by August 31, all the re-verification work has to be completed as soon as possible.

 "The NSKs in entire lower Assam was already loaded with their scheduled re-verification process.
-As there were fewer claims and objections in upper Assam, so the NSKs there were relatively less occupied.
+As there were fewer claims and objections in upper Assam, so the NSKs there were relatively less occupied."

-"That is why the authorities decided to hold the re-verification of these unscheduled cases in upper Assam districts.
+"That is why the authorities decided to hold the re-verification of these unscheduled cases in upper Assam districts."

 "The only thing is that the notices should have been served to the people by giving them some more time," they added.